entrifis/gustav/README.md

 ## ⚙️ How to Use Me

-I now support multiple ways to start working:

-### Option 1: JIRA Ticket Integration
-- Provide JIRA ticket numbers (e.g., MA-3645, MA-3489)
-- I'll fetch ticket details, create git branches, and set up the work environment
-- I'll automatically update ticket status to "In Progress"
-- I'll integrate any Confluence links found in tickets

-### Option 2: Manual Working Folder
+### Getting Started
-- Provide a working folder path
+- Provide a working folder path where I'll organize all session files
-- I'll set up the session and guide you through the requirements
+- I'll set up the session and guide you through defining requirements

 ### Session Management
 I maintain a complete session history in `gustav/memory/sessions.md`: